Transforming Rural Africa Conference

 Spatial Inefficiencies in Africa’s Trade Network

-Discussant: Ameet Morjaria, Northwestern University and NBER
+Discussant: Ameet Morjaria, Massachusetts Institute of Technology and NBER

 Entry, Growth, and Exit: Theory and Evidence from Ethiopia's Cut-Flower Exporters